Beneficiary designation: The step everyone should take to protect their loved ones

 What are account beneficiaries?

 Beneficiaries are one or more individuals or entities (like a business, organization or trust) designated by you to receive the balance of assets in your account when you pass away.
-For banking accounts they may be called Payable on Death (POD) Beneficiaries and for investments the term Transfer on Death (TOD) may be used.
-They might also be referred to as 'In Trust For' (ITF), 'As Trustee For' (ATF) or Totten Trust.
+For banking accounts, they may be called payable on death (POD) beneficiaries.
+And for investments, the term transfer on death (TOD) beneficiaries may be used.
+They might also be referred to as "in trust for" (ITF), "as trustee for" (ATF) or Totten trust beneficiaries.
 For life insurance, they may be called primary or contingent beneficiaries.
 Upon your passing, the funds in the account go to or are held for the designated beneficiaries, bypassing the lengthy probate process in court.

 What if I don't designate a beneficiary?

 If you don't have a beneficiary named, your accounts may enter probate — a court-supervised process of distributing the estate and assets of a deceased person.
-Probate — which takes place even if you have a will — can be expensive, emotional and time consuming for your loved ones as court costs and attorney fees are incurred.
+Probate — which can take place even if you have a will or revocable trust — can be expensive, emotional and time consuming for your loved ones as court costs and attorney fees are incurred.

 Who can be a beneficiary?